The Answer Last Updated: Jun 10, 2022 Views: 160

 When viewing lists of databases, click the “more >>” link beside the name of the database for detailed information on what topics and what types of information are included in the database.

-Check with a the librarians at your library for further recommendations on appropriate sources (electronic and/or print) to help you find the information you need.
+Consult with Library Services staff on your campus for further recommendations on appropriate sources (electronic and/or print) to help you find the information you need.

 Gwinnett Tech is committed to meeting the Information and Communication Technology (ICT) Standards and Guidelines stated in Section 508 and the technical standards.
 Please report any accessibility issues to your instructor or contact Lisa Richardson at 678-226-6691 or email her at firstname.lastname@example.org.